 When should you choose raster or vector?

-Vector images are suitable for logos, illustrations, etchings, engravings, signage, product artwork, and embroidery, while raster images are best for photography, paintings or scanning.
+Vector images are suitable for logos, illustrations, etchings, engravings, signage, product artwork, and embroidery, while raster images are best for photography, paintings, or scanning.
 If you need complex color blends, such as in painting, raster should be the preferred format.
-If scalable shapes and solid colors are required, vector should be the best choice.
+If scalable shapes and solid colors are required, a vector should be the best choice.

-In this article, we have covered the, advantages, disadvantages and the key differences between raster and vector graphics in their respective explanations.
+In this article, we have covered the advantages, disadvantages, and the key differences between raster and vector graphics in their respective explanations.
 Finally, it may help with what you’re creating and its intended use.